 And then there’s the whole translation issue.
 Face it, you probably don’t care what “Clark” means in Hungarian.
-But there are dozens of stories of products like the Chevy Vega, which didn’t translate real well.
+But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
+(In Spanish, Nova means “does not go.”)
 If you’re doing business globally, your naming project just got astronomically harder.

 And here’s an important distinction: your child’s livelihood doesn’t depend on people remembering his or her name.
 Sure, unfortunate names like Major Slaughter, Ima Nut or Moon Unit might cause a lifetime of grief, but they won’t make or break the poor kid’s career like a bad product name can.